brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/goodbye-twitter-or-whatever-you-are-called-these-days.md

 I've decided not to delete my Twit&hellip; "X" account and all its data just yet.
 Mainly because I think some of my posts serve as markers in my life over the past few years.
 In due course, I may well change my mind on this.

 So, for the foreseeable future, here's a [link to my Twitter / "X" / whatever-it's-called-right-now](https://twitter.com/brootaylor).

+And, because my *intention* is to never return, here's a link to [my last tweet&hellip; or whatever it's called these days](https://twitter.com/brootaylor/status/1699779963644531026).

 Going forward, I think I'll be giving more of my time and attention to my personal website and blog.
 I have no idea how many people even come across it or even bother to read anything I've written here.
 But hey, I don't want that to matter.